FGMEMBERS/Boeing314/ReadmeBoeing314A-jbsim.txt

 Fuel load
 ---------
 - default is maximum landing weight, 80000 lb.
-- for alternate load, press "ctrl-I f" (saved on exit in aircraft-data).
+- for alternate load, press "= f" (saved on exit in aircraft-data).

 Mooring
 -------
 - at startup, the seaplane is moved to its moorage (if any in Nasal/Boeing314-route.xml), keeping the tower view.
-To disable, see "ctrl-I c".
+To disable, see "= c".
-- for alternate moorages, press "ctrl-I m".
+- for alternate moorages, press "= m".

 Sounds
 ------